 Select the "Round with Stripes" action from the "PFx RETRO - square & round" set, and hit the play button.
 The action begins with asking you to enter the preferred frame width.
 It is the extent from the left stripe to the right stripe.

-When the action finishes, double click the "Photo" layer and place a photo, the way described in 2.1.2.
+In the next step the action will asks you to load and place a photo, the way described in 2.1.2.